JuaniRaggio/networking/README.md

 The target system is a robot which will be controlled by signals who will be sent constantly.
-So in this case, since the importance of the data is to be constantly sent and recieved, TCP would be not the best choice since it will wait for EVERY package to be sent but in this case, it is not important the completeness of the packeges but it is the contiguity.
+So in this case, since the importance of the data is to be constantly sent and recieved, TCP would be not the best choice since it will wait for EVERY package to be recieved, for this type of streaming of data, it is not important the completeness of the packeges but it is the contiguity.

 In conclusion, if you need a stream of data in which you don't really care about the completeness of the packeges but you do care of the contiguity, UDP is a great choice.
-Note that the percentage of packeges lost isn't that high, its probably 1%
+Note that the percentage of packeges lost isn't that high, its probably around 1%

 > [!NOTE]